jjuliekim/Cookbook/README.md

 - Home page (Lists recipes you created)
 - Explore page (Lists recipes your group created)
 - New recipe page (Create and upload recipe)
-- Settings page (Community group settings)
+- Settings page (Community group settings and recipe stats)
 - Recipe Details (View ingredients, steps, and images)
 - Join any number of groups and view group members' names
 - Create your own recipe or search for existing recipes (fills in instructions/steps for you)